Next show October 22nd.

 We began with an Orientation on September 14th and my immediate thought was Oh my God, what have I gotten myself into?

-What most impressed me was the opportunity to meet every Wednesday night with Celeste of Creating U. Celeste went above and beyond the call of duty in teaching us how to carry ourselves, walk a runway and pose for pictures.
+What most impressed me was the opportunity to meet every Wednesday night with Celeste at Creating.
+Celeste went above and beyond the call of duty in teaching us how to carry ourselves, walk a runway and pose for pictures.
 The two hours she initially agreed to almost always stretched to three.

 On September 24, Celeste had the opportunity to observe her raw material and I’m sure she wondered how she was going to accomplish this feat.
 Jimmy asked me what the ladies were like and I said, Well, go into Walmart on a busy Saturday and get on their speaker.
 Request that any ladies who have overcome breast cancer come to the front of the store and choose the first 23.